liesel-devs/liesel-jss/README.md

     -P taxon:col -P distribution:negbin
 ```

-This will estimate the multi-species count model (MSCM) for the taxon of collembolas with a negative binomial count distribution, including the predictor specification, the derived quantities and the MCMC scheme outlined in the JSS manuscript.
+The command estimates the multi-species count model (MSCM) for the taxon of collembolas with a negative binomial count distribution, including the predictor specification, the derived quantities and the MCMC scheme outlined in the JSS manuscript.

 You may find the results in the directory supplement/3-case-study-species/paper/application.